-As Unitarian Universalists, we aspire to live out our seven Principles in the world, in our religious communities, and in our hearts.
+As Unitarian Universalists, we aspire to live out our seven Principles in the world, in our religious communities and in our hearts.
 As with our other social justice initiatives, we believe that becoming a class-aware and class-inclusive religious community is deeply spiritual work.
-In order to continue this important work, we need spiritual nourishment.
-In each issue, we feature readings to support your faith, deepen your growth, and replenish your hope.
+In order to continue it, we all need spiritual nourishment.
+On this website, in our matrrials and in or eNews, we feature readings to support your faith, deepen your growth and replenish your hope.

 UU Class Conversations is calling for submissions for a new anthology of original material – #MeditationsonClass − that focuses on social class inclusion and the dismantling of classism.
 Send us your meditations, chalice lightings, rituals or readings for Meditations on Class!

 This anthology will include writings that can be used by individuals, small groups, families and congregations.
 These spiritual expressions will support the sacred work of social class inclusion in congregations and communities.
 Our hope is to create a resource of spiritual nourishment to help Unitarian Universalists make justice real.

 Submission are ongoing.